Data Cleaning - Predicting Kickstarter Campaign Success¶

 In this histogram above, we can see that this variable is highly right-skewed, with most campaigns having relatively small fundraising goals.

-Next, let's explore values in the "number of backers" (Backers
+Next, let's explore values in the "number of backers" (Backers) column below:

 #Return summary statistics